You are here

 Students who take advantage of all the available activities in the Department of Environmental, Geographical, and Geological Sciences can keep pretty busy!
 Our majors can be active in department student groups, the honor society, student research, going to professional conferences, volunteer opportunities, and Boot Camp, to name just a few possibilities.

-- MaPERs: Mapping, Planning, Environment, and Rocks Society
+- MaPERs: Maps, Plans, Environment, and Rocks Society

 - GTU: Gamma Theta Upsilon, the International Geographic Honor Society

 - Professional Conferences

 - EGGS 330 - Special Topics in Field Geology

 When we restructured the department, we joined our two specialties: Geography and Geosciences, and the student groups did the same.
 Two groups, the Bloomsburg University Geological Society (BUGS) and the Geography and Planning Society (GPS) became one: BUGS and GPS are dead, long live MaPERS!